Deadly, Unna?: Plot

 The novel is set in a small town in South Australia, where the whites, or "Goonyas" live in "The Port", and the Nungas, the nigarooes/Aboriginal community, live in "The Point".

 It is told very early in the text that the separate towns in which the whites and the Aboriginal peoples lived "didn't have too much to do with one another", which establishes the conflict that challenges Blacky and his sense of justice and loyalty throughout the text.

-Blacky tells, in a colloquial manner, of the various personalities of the town and of his large family of three sisters and three brothers; heavy drinking, hard-hitting father, 'He only sat down to eat with us when the pub was closed'; and gentle, patient but exhausted mother.
+Blacky tells, in a colloquial manner, of the various personalities of the town and of his large family of three sisters and three brothers; heavy-drinking, hard-hitting father ("He only sat down to eat with us when the pub was closed"); and gentle, patient but exhausted mother.
 Blacky has a friend from the Point, Dumby, and a friend from the town, Pickles.
 Dumby is the best player in the team but this is not recognised, as is obvious on the grand final day.

 As the novel opens, Blacky is worried about the imminent grand final and the responsibility he carries as the team’s new first ruck.
 His opponent will be the unstoppable "Thumper".
-To protect himself, Blacky has devised the ‘Thumper tackle’ which is the ultimate defence of the coward: it looks like he is trying to tackle his opponent but is really an elaborate dodge.
-For the majority of the game, Blacky keeps himself out of harm's way but near the death, he inadvertently steps into the path of the Thumper leaving him concussed yet causing sufficient impedance to the Thumper such that time expires before a scoring shot at goal could be registered resulting in a win to Blacky's Port side.
+To protect himself, Blacky has devised the ‘Thumper tackle’, which is the ultimate defence of the coward: it looks like he is trying to tackle his opponent but is really an elaborate dodge.
+For the majority of the game, Blacky keeps himself out of harm's way; however, near the end of the game, he inadvertently steps into the path of the Thumper, leaving him concussed yet causing sufficient impedance to the Thumper such that time expires before a scoring shot at goal could be registered, resulting in a win to Blacky's Port side.